Overview: What you can do and when to hire a pro

 Step 1: Clean the condenser

-Clean your outdoor unit on a day that’s at least 60 degrees F. That’s about the minimum temperature at which you can test your air conditioner to make sure it’s working.
-The condenser usually sits in an inconspicuous spot next to your house.
+Clean your outdoor unit on a day that’s at least 60 degrees F. That’s about the minimum temperature at which you can test your air conditioner servicing to make sure it’s working.
+The ac condensers usually sit in an inconspicuous spot next to your house.
 You’ll see two copper tubes running to it, one bare and the other encased in a foam sleeve.
 If you have a heat pump, both tubes will be covered by foam sleeves.

 Your primary job here is to clean the condenser fins, which are fine metallic blades that surround the unit.
 They get dirty because a central fan sucks air through them, pulling in dust, dead leaves, dead grass and the worst culprit— floating “cotton” from cottonwood trees and dandelions.
 The debris blocks the airflow and reduces the unit’s cooling ability.

 Always begin by shutting off the electrical power to the unit.
 Normally you’ll find a shutoff nearby.
 It may be a switch in a box, a pull lever or a fuse block that you pull out (Photo 1).
 Look for the “on-off” markings.